phamous2day/cfaSafetySpots/README.md

 ## Possibly converting whole project to ReactJS
 I've made the quintessential todo app using React.
 I'm pretty confident on converting my logic into components but not sure how it'll work once I incoporate NodeJS for the backend.
 With regards to earlier issues like the input fields, I ended up refactoring them into vanilla Javascript.
 More details on that later.

+## Future contributions I'd like the community to add
+I'd like for the ability for users to upload their own custom markers.
+I think this can be accomplished with the NPM module, [busboy](https://www.npmjs.com/package/busboy)

+This way, the map doesn't have to be limited to just emergency phones.
+It could be used to make maps of any kind with different markers.
+For example, if people ran a 5k, they could find out where the water stations are or first aid.
+Or people could use this app to make scavenger hunt for when they propopse to their significant others.

 ###Side notes and Resources:
 Found nifty plugin to adding 'search' for map [here](https://github.com/smeijer/L.GeoSearch)